CHALLENGING KELOID CASES - UNDERGOING TREATMENT

 This is the newest section of our website.
 We will post some of our current and challenging cases who are undergoing active treatment.

 his is a 36-year-old female with very painful and tender chest wall keloid as depicted below.

 This keloid first developed when she was a child, subsequent to chicken pox infection.
 Surgical removal of this keloid was attempted, but it resulted in worsening of the keloid.
 She has received multiple steroid injections and uses silicone sheets with minimal relief.

 The keloid has been very painful and tender to touch.
 Steroid injections have been extremely painful and have resulted in no clinical benefit.
 She was self-referred to Dr. Tirgan in June 2014 for management of this keloid.

 Dr. Tirgan's Treatment approach to this keloid

 This patient suffers from a "hyper-inflammatory" chest wall keloid.
-Main goal of treatment at this time is to control the pain and once that is achieved, we will need to address the keloid itself.
+The main goal of treatment at this time is to control the pain and once that is achieved, we will need to address the keloid itself.
 After lengthy discussions with the patient, we chose to proceed with intra-lesional chemotherapy as the first step in treating her keloid.
 She received her first treatment on July 15, 2014.

-The rational to use chemotherapy as the first treatment step was based on the fact that she has failed to respond to intra-lesional steroids.
+The rationale to use chemotherapy as the first treatment step was based on the fact that she has failed to respond to intra-lesional steroids.
 Intra-lesional chemotherapy is a better treatment option at the current time.